tomasjurasek/tomasjurasek.github.io/_posts/2021-2-3-service-bus-clients.md

 }
 ```

-*Your topic subscription has enabled sessions, and a message needs to contain SessionId.
+*Your topic subscription has enabled sessions, and a message needs to contain SessionId property.

 # QueueClient
 The [client](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.servicebus.queueclient?view=azure-dotnet) also consumes messages from the sessions, but you can set up concurrency sessions - it means you can consume messages from more sessions concurrently.

-**Potential issue:** When the number of active sessions and concurrent sessions limit are the equals, and someone creates a new session, the handler cannot process messages from the new session because you hit the concurrent session limit.
+**Potential issue:** When the number of active sessions and concurrent sessions limit are the equals, and someone creates a new session, the handler cannot process messages from the new session because you hit the concurrent sessions limit.

 ## Sample
 ```cs